vekatze/neut/book/src/modality-and-memory.md

 since the variable `x` is defined at layer 0 but used at layer 1.

-Thus `meta` satisfies the axiom K and the axiom T. `meta` is the T-necessity operator in this sense.
+In this sense, the `meta` is a necessity operator that satisfies the axiom T.

 (I know this is a bit too informal, but anyway)

-## Desugaring let-on Using the T-necessity
+### Desugaring let-on Using the T-necessity

 Now we can desugar `let-on` as follows: